shun-li-casia/robotics_sdk_tda4vm/README.md

     * While the confidence map from SDE has 8 values between 0 (least confident) to 7 (most confident), the confidence map from the multi-layer SDE refinement has only 2 values, 0 and 7.
 Therefore, it would not appear as fine as the SDE's confidence map.
 4. The default semantic segmentation model used in `ti_vision_cnn` and `ti_estop` nodes was trained with Cityscapes dataset first, and  re-trained with a small dataset collected from a particular stereo camera (ZED camera, HD mode) for a limited scenarios with coarse annotation.
 Therefore, the model can show limited accuracy performance if a different camera model is used and/or when it is applied to different environment scenes.
 5. The default 2D object detection model (ONR-OD-8080-yolov3-lite-regNetX-1.6gf-bgr-coco-512x512) has initial loading time of about 20 seconds.
-6. The demos in ROS 2 environment with "ROS2BAG play" are currently not stable.
-Launch commands with ROSBAG are intentionally removed until we find root-cause of the issue.
+6. Launching a demo in ROS 2 environment with "ros2 bag play" in a single launch script currently not stable.
+It is recommended to launch “ros2 bag play” in a separate terminal.
 The demos in ROS 2 container currently run more stable with live cameras (ZED stereo camera or USB mono camera).
 7. The USB mono camera capture node currently is tested only with Logitech C920 and C270 webcams in 'YUYV' (YUYV 4:2:2) mode.
 'MJPG' (Motion-JPEG) mode is not yet enabled and tested.

 ## Questions & Feedback